SR-22 Insurance in Pompano Beach, FL

 How long you need to have an SR-22 filing in place can vary, so we recommend confirming with the DMV.
 But in most cases, you’ll need to have the SR-22 in place for at least three years in Florida before you can purchase a policy without one.
 If during that period, your policy lapses or is canceled and you are uninsured, your license will likely be suspended again and you’ll have to pay a second fee to have it reinstated, in addition to the cost of insurance.

 WHAT WE OFFER

 Has a court or the state informed you that you need SR-22 insurance?
 Not to worry.
 At Florida 1st Insurance we can help you get an SR-22 certificate fast in addition to auto coverage all in one place.
-We are authorized to sell SR-22 insurance at an affordable cost, as we are an insurance agency who handles these types of filings on a day to day basis and get the job done efficiently.
+We are authorized to sell SR-22 insurance at an affordable cost, as we are an insurance agency that handles these types of filings on a day-to-day basis and get the job done efficiently.
 All you have to do is contact us.
-Once we get in touch, we will ask you some basic information pertaining to your current driver's license and the rest is left to us.
+Once we get in touch, we will ask you for some basic information pertaining to your current driver’s license, and the rest is left to us.